anavingada/panda-go-pokemon-project/README.md

 ### Compile and Hot-Reload for Development

+To locally run the project in a editor such as VSCode please open a terminal and run the following command:

 ```sh
 npm run dev
 ```

 ### Type-Check, Compile and Minify for Production

+To compile the project in a editor such as VSCode please open a terminal and run the following command:

 ```sh
 npm run build
 ```

 ### Lint with [ESLint](https://eslint.org/)

+To lint the project in a editor such as VSCode please open a terminal and run the following command:

 ```sh
 npm run lint